-We suggest that you contact the Law Society who will be able to give you details of solicitors.
-If you cannot afford a lawyer, and don’t know if you are eligible for legal aid, you might find the Government legal aid calculator useful.
+The Law Society can give you details of solicitors.
+If you are worried you cannot afford a lawyer, you might find the Government legal aid calculator useful.

-If you are on a low income or benefits, Civil Legal Advice can give you free legal advice.
-This is a service provided by the Legal Aid Agency.
-They can give advice for: benefit appeals; debt; if your home is at risk; special educational needs; housing; discrimination issues; help and advice for victims of domestic violence; issues around children being taken into care.
-They mainly offer advice online, but you can also contact them by phone.
+If you are on a low income or benefits, Civil Legal Advice can give you free legal advice on benefit appeals, debt, if your home is at risk, special educational needs, housing, discrimination issues, domestic violence, issues around children being taken into care.
+They mainly offer advice online, but you can also contact them by phone:

-Website offering practical and easy-to-read advice and guides on a wide range of areas that might assist with your query.
+Website offering practical and easy-to-read advice and guides on a wide range of areas.

-Does not offer advice directly but has a detailed list on their website of organisations and contacts offering advice across a range of specific issues.
+Does not offer advice directly but has a detailed list of organisations and contacts who do.

 - 08444 77 20 20 (in Wales)

-Offers advice by phone or in person from every local bureau as well as via the national helpline number listed above, on a range of civil and welfare issues.
+Offers advice by phone or in person from every local bureau, as well as via the helplines number listed above, on a range of civil and welfare issues.

 You can find your nearest law centre on their website using the postcode search function.
 Your local office can offer you face-to-face legal advice and some also offer a telephone advice line.

 The Bar Council has produced a guide to help you on your legal journey.
-It has been written by barristers who have extensive experience across all courts and understand how the system works.
+It has been written by barristers who have extensive experience across all courts.

 Some areas are supported by specialist organisations.
 You may find the list below helpful for your complaint.